bhargava-suryadevara/Recommender-System-for-User-Item-Interactions/LightGCN/README.md

 # LightGCN Preprocessing & Modeling Pipeline Documentation

-This document explains the purpose of each part of the provided code and describes the full workflow implemented in the **LightGCN-Hemanth.ipynb** notebook.
+This document explains the purpose of each part of the provided code and describes the full workflow implemented in the **LightGCN.ipynb** notebook.
 The explanation covers preprocessing, model construction, training, evaluation, and recommendation generation.

 ---